Maximum Matchings in Geometric Intersection Graphs: Basics of (geometric intersection) graphs

 Consider a graph $G$ and a vertex $v$ of $G$.
 A \DEF{vertex split} at $v$ consists of adding a pendant $2$-path $v v'v''$, where $v'$ and $v''$ are new vertices, and possibly replacing some edges $uv$ incident to $v$ by new edges $uv''$; see Figure~\ref{fig:split3} for a sequence of splits.
 We note that a vertex split may not replace any edges.
 In this case, we are just adding a pendant path of length $2$.

 Let $G'$ be a graph obtained from $G$ by a sequence of $k$ vertex splits.
 Then, the size of a maximum matching in $G'$ is the size of a maximum matching in $G$ plus $k$.
 Furthermore, from a maximum matching in $G'$, we can easily obtain a maximum matching in $G$ in $O(|V(G)| + |E(G)| + k)$ time.
 We will use vertex splits to ensure that the resulting graphs have bounded degree and a vertex set of a certain cardinality.
-(A vertex split may change the density, but that will not be important.)
 Note that if we perform a vertex split at $v$ in a graph of $\GG_\rho$, in general we obtain a graph of $\GG_{\rho+2}$ because we can represent it by making two new copies of the object corresponding to $v$.
 Nevertheless, this increase in the density will not be problematic in our algorithm.